Solution | Next Best Offer for Banking#

 Top Prospects for Cross-Sell

-Displays information regarding the list of top customers, which were selected based on the parameters configured within the Dataiku application.
+Displays information regarding the list of top customers, which were selected based on the parameters configured within the Project Setup.

 Top Campaigns for Cross-Sell

-Presents a comparison of the gain and impact associated with each product analyzed based on the parameters configured within the Dataiku application.
+Presents a comparison of the gain and impact associated with each product analyzed based on the parameters configured within the Project Setup.

-Dataiku screenshot of the slides in the Marketing Campaign Dashboard.
+Dataiku screenshot of the pages in the Marketing Campaign Dashboard.

 The Customer Focus Dashboard offers specific information about a chosen customer.
-To find a particular customer and adjust the analysis accordingly, users can use the search engine located at the top of the page to select a Customer ID and update the visuals accordingly.
+To find a particular customer and adjust the analysis, users can use the search engine at the top of the page to select a customer ID and update the visuals.

-Dataiku screenshot of the slides in the Customer Focus Dashboard.
+Dataiku screenshot of the pages in the Customer Focus Dashboard.

-The Next Best Offer solution is designed to serve as a powerful marketing campaign targeting tool, but it should not be used for the distribution of offers or promotions to a select group of customers.
-Misusing this solution in such a manner may lead to unintended consequences, such as the unfair treatment of certain customers.
+The Next Best Offer solution is designed to serve as a powerful marketing campaign targeting tool.
+However, you shouldn’t use it for the distribution of offers or promotions to a select group of customers.
+Misusing this Solution in such a manner may lead to unintended consequences, such as the unfair treatment of certain customers.